bintangkevin29/tokped-pokedex/README.md

 ### Summary

 This is the test case for [Tokopedia](https://www.tokopedia.com/) recruitment process.
 The web app was built using React library using [Create React App](https://github.com/facebook/create-react-app) with [Typescript](https://www.typescriptlang.org/) boilerplate.
-This web app utilize custom hook for fetching and memoize hook to keep the web app from re-fetching existing data.

 ### Live Demo